 - Wear cotton clothes as they are comfortable and breathable since you are likely to perspire more due to an increase in the basal body temperature.
 Use simple deodorants made of natural ingredients.

-Go for regular blood tests, especially if you belong to the Rh-negative blood group, to check your hemoglobin levels.
+Go for regular blood tests, especially if you belong to the Rh-negativeiXRhesus factor is a protein that is found in red blood cells; when a pregnant woman is Rh-negative, complications may occur. blood group, to check your hemoglobin levels and discuss birthing plans with your doctor and partner.

 - Quit smoking and alcohol completely.
 Also, avoid passive smoking as second-hand smoke is also dangerous for you and your baby.